 I can’t help but wonder who I’ll pair up with when I’ll need to canoe down the Whanganui River.
 That’s a long way off and, if I’ve learned anything, best left there, in the future.

 A kiwi setting up a long line shot out two k into the ocean by a torpedo just sends it out, takes a two hour walk, and then he has snapper for family and friends.
 Too bad I’m walking on.

 He also tells me where to get coffee ahead.
 I’m too polite to tell him I’m off caffeine, but appreciate knowing there is nothing after Waipo.

-I stop at Little Red Coffee and take a beetroot black currant ginger almighty and unload my rubbish.
+I stop at Little Red Coffee and take a Beetroot Black Currant Ginger Almighty and unload my rubbish.
 Too early for pizza and beer and they’re closed anyway.
-Small sand blister on my heal but plenty of bandages still in the pack.
-Small bit of road walk and I wave at every car; seems to keep them from getting too close to me.
+A sand blister develops on my heal but plenty of bandages still in the pack.
+Just a small bit of road walk and I wave at every car; it seems to keep them from getting too close to me.